spurll/spellbook/examples/omnibus.md

 * ¼ quart milk of ocelot
 * 6 grains cold brain of gryphon, cured
 * 1 lot fruit of rosemary, salted
-* 5 ounces prisine dew of treant
+* 5 ounces pristine dew of treant
 * 4 ounces ancient lymph of shrew
 * mind of crocodile
 * ¼ thimble brine